jpetuchovas/dev-env-setup/manual-steps.md

     * justinas.
     * All checkboxes under "Locations".
 * Advanced:
-    * Check "Show all filename extensions", "Remove items from the Trash after 30 days", and "In windows when sorting by name".
+    * Check "Remove items from the Trash after 30 days", and "In windows when sorting by name".
-    * Next to "When performing a search" select "Search the Current Folder".

 ### View Options